-Pulitzer Prize-winning science journalist Ed Yong writes about everything that is or was once alive, from the microbes that secretly rule the world to the species disappearing from it.
+Science journalist Ed Yong writes about everything that is or was once alive, from the microbes that secretly rule the world to the species disappearing from it.
+In this Journalism Series talk, Yong will be discussing his Pulitzer Prize-winning COVID-19 coverage.

 A staff writer for The Atlantic, Yong is the author of the New York Times bestseller I Contain Multitudes, a book about the amazing partnerships between animals and microbes.
 In examining nature at its most granular, Yong’s writing seeks to change our sense of where humans belong within it.